vic-ma/howtodismantle.github.io/_posts/2024-12-03-How-to-use-RFC_READ_TEXT-to-handle-SAP-production-order-operation-texts-with-Peakboard.md

 ## RFC_READ_TEXT

 The function module RFC_READ_TEXT can be used to download long text remotely, however the way to use it might not be as expected.
 There's a table named TEXT_LINES that must be filled with two attributes and a long compound key to identify the text.
-Sending these values to the function module let it fill the table with text lines of the text we request.
+Sending these values to the function module makes it fill the table with text lines of the text we request.
 Initially we must fill the table with these values:

 * TDOBJECT is the name of the business object to be queried, in our case AUFK which represents the production order.
 * TDID is name of the sub object to identify which text is to be queried, in our case it's AVOT which stands for the production order operation text.
 * TDNAME is a compound key.
-In our case the pattern is MMMXXXXXXXXXXYYYY, where MMM is the client, XXXXXXXXXX is the routing number of the operation, and YYYY is the counter of the operation
+In our case the pattern is MMMXXXXXXXXXXYYYY, where MMM is the client, XXXXXXXXXX is the routing number of the operation, and YYYY is the counter of the operation.

 The compound key might feel very strange for people who are unfamiliar with SAP compound keys, but actaully it's easy to handle, because the "client" is fixed, and routing number and counter are both easy accessible from the operation table that is returned by the BAPI_PRODORD_GET_DETAIL function.

 ![image](/assets/2024-12-03/055.png)

 Here's is the script that is processed to get the texts.
 First the table element is built and filled with the three attributes.
-The key is concatenated from the operations tables.
+The key is concatenated from the operations table.
 The next step is to execute the XQL.
 The term "TEXT_LINES = @MyLines INTO @Outputlines" is ued to indicate that the table is sent from the caller to SAP and also is returned from SAP.
 In the last part, we just iterate of over the text lines of the return table and concatenate the lines to one single string with line breaks.